serj-kzv/shadow-dom-opener/README.md

 # What is it?
-It is a Firefox addon that modifies Internet pages behaviour.
+It is a Firefox addon that modifies Internet pages' behaviour.

 The Firefox addon opens "closed" Shadow DOM nodes (tags) on Internet pages to do them available to JavaScript manipulating.